kohesive/kovert/README.md

 route.bindController(MyControllerClass(), "/api/mystuff")
 ```

-And the controller class is any class that contains methods that are extension functions on a class that you wish to be
+A controller class is any class that contains methods that are extension functions on a class that you wish to be
 your dispatch context.
-So you can either decide that dispatch context is the raw `RoutingContext` of Vert.x, or it is much
-better to isolate your code from the raw Vert.x and use simple classes that extract elements of the `RoutingContext` and make
+So you can either decide that dispatch context is the raw `RoutingContext` of Vert.x, or you can isolate your code from the raw Vert.x and use simple classes that wrap elements of the `RoutingContext` to make
 them available in a type-safe way.
-Any class that has a 1 parameter constructor of type `RoutingContext` can be a context class, an example:
+Any class that has a 1 parameter constructor of type `RoutingContext` can be a context class, or `RoutingContext` itself.
+An example of a custom context:

 ```kotlin
 class RestContext(private val routingContext: RoutingContext) {